ziotom78/lezioni-astronomia/tomasi-astro2-lezione-07.md

 ![](images/thomas_wright_milky_way_model.svg)
 </center>

-Il modello spiega la forma apparente della Via Lattea.
-Inoltre ipotizza che tutte le stelle abbiano la medesima luminosità: quelle più distanti sono dunque invisibili.
+Wright’s model explains the apparent shape of the Milky Way.
+Moreover, he hypothesizes that all the stars share the same luminosity, so that the farthest ones are invisible.

 ---

--   Nel lavoro *Allgemeine Naturgeschichte und Theorie des Himmels* (1755), Immanuel Kant cita esplicitamente Wright.
+-   In his work *Allgemeine Naturgeschichte und Theorie des Himmels* (1755), Immanuel Kant quotes Wright.

--   Si basa però su una recensione del lavoro di Wright che fraintende il senso dell'immagine seguente:
+-   Unfortunately, his interpretation was based on a review of Wright’s oeuvre that misunderstands the meaning of this image:

 <center>
 ![](images/thomas_wright_plate_XXI.jpg){width=440px}